Skip to main content

 • During the two weeks of the Summer School you will have access to the Birkbeck Library and to valuable e-resources, such as bibliographic databases, from the time of enrolment.

-• Modules take place between 10am and 5pm from Monday to Thursday and 10am and 1pm on both Fridays.
+• Modules take place between 10am and 5pm from Monday to Friday.

 • The lectures are streamed to the online attendees at 11am (BST) Monday to Thursday and should there be second lecture planned on the same day, this is streamed at 2pm (BST).
 On both Fridays the public debates, which tend to take place at 2pm (BST) are also livestreamed.